citp/privacy-policy-historical/m/me/med/medalofhonor.com.md

-> *The following text is extracted and transformed from the medalofhonor.com privacy policy that was archived on 2012-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121216181306id_/http%3A//www.ea.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the medalofhonor.com privacy policy that was archived on 2013-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130630204127id_/http%3A//www.ea.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

 ELECTRONIC ARTS PRIVACY POLICY

-Effective Date: September 4, 2012
+Effective Date: June 28, 2013

 [](http://privacy.truste.com/privacy-seal/Electronic-Arts/validation?rid=1cc8e153-d5a9-45d1-b59d-5fe13b8709c5 "TRUSTe European SafeHarbor certification")